-The complete draft budget is on the Municipal website at northgrenville.ca/budget.
+The complete draft budget is located in the documents library..
 Paper copies of the budget are available for review at the Municipal Office (285 County Road 44) or the Public Library (1 Water Street).
 The presentation that was made at the Committee meeting with highlights from Budget 2018 is also available on the website.

 The next steps in the process are special budget meetings for public consultation which are scheduled for:

 November 15, 2017 at 6:30 p.m.

 The budget meetings are open to the public and will be live streamed here on the Municipal website.
 There, video of the meetings will also be archived and available for viewing anytime.

 The public is encouraged to stay informed and engaged by asking questions during the budget process.
 Questions can be asked in person at the special meetings or asked via email or phone to any member of Council, Director of Finance Marcus Hewitt or CAO Brian Carré.